Stiven-Gjekaj/AI-Connect4/README.md

 - Controls have ARIA labels.
 - Status region uses `aria-live` for turn and AI updates.
 - Keyboard input: number keys 1–7 drop a piece in that column.

-## License

-This project is provided as-is for educational use.